mrkkrj/pocket-lambda-lib/README.md

 [comment]: # " ![lambda pic](haskell-logo.png) "
 <img src="haskell-logo.png" alt="lambda pic" width="80"/><br/>Lambdas for C++98 - my very old code, for sentimental purposes only!

-**Warning:** At the moment, the code isn't working with a modern compiler!!!

 The idea was to be able to write code like:

     find_if(vec.begin(), vec.end(), lambda(_$1 <= 2))